mekkablue/Glyphs-Scripts/README.md

 *Vertical Metrics is useful for finding and syncing the vertical metric parameters in Font Info > Font and Font Info > Masters.
 Clean Version String is very useful too.
 Font Info Batch Setter is a must for syncing Font Info settings across many fonts.
 Careful about Set WWS/Preferred Names scripts: The app usually takes care of naming automatically, so their use cases are very rare.*

 * **Clean Version String:** Adds a clean versionString parameter, and disables ttfAutohint info in the version string.
 The exported font will have a version string consisting only of ‘Version X.XXX’.
+* **Find and Replace in Font Info:** Finds and replaces names in *Font Info > Font* and *Font Info > Instances.* *Needs Vanilla.*
 * **Find and Replace In Instance Parameters:** Finds and Replace in Custom Parameters of selected instances of the current font or project file.
-* **Font Info Batch Setter:** Batch-apply settings in Font Info > Font to open fonts: designer, designer URL, manufacturer, manufacturer URL, copyright, version number, date and time.
+* **Font Info Batch Setter:** Batch-apply settings in *Font Info > Font* to open fonts: designer, designer URL, manufacturer, manufacturer URL, copyright, version number, date and time.
 Useful for syncing Font Info settings across many fonts. *Needs Vanilla.*
 * **Font Info Overview:** Lists some Font Info values for all opened fonts.
 * **Set Preferred Names (Name IDs 16 and 17)  for Width Variants:** Sets Preferred Names custom parameters (Name IDs 16 and 17) for all instances, so that width variants will appear in separate menus in Adobe apps.
 * **Set Style Linking:** Attempts to set the Bold/Italic bits.